-9. Is Verification conducted when operating CEP?
+5. Is Verification conducted when operating CEP?

-No. LEAs are exempt from verification for the schools electing CEP.
+No. Because applications are not collected, LEAs are exempt from verification for the schools electing CEP.
 LEAs with some, but not all schools electing CEP must conduct verification in schools operating standard counting and claiming.
 All LEAs must complete and submit the annual Verification Summary Report to the State Agency by February 1.